A More Robust Approach to Multivariable Mendelian Randomization: Real data applications

+First, the proposed IV strength metric $\hat \lambda_{\min}/\sqrt{p}$ can provide a good assessment of overall IV strength and serve as a useful guide for applying MVMR methods.

+Second, when IV strength is moderate to large (e.g., Examples 1-2), estimates from all methods are similar and generally point in the same direction.

+Third, when IV strength weakens (as observed progressively from Example 3 to Example 5), the point estimates of MV-IVW, MV-Egger, and MV-Median diverge notably from those obtained by GRAPPLE, MRBEE, and SRIVW.
+While the true effects are unknown, this divergence likely indicates bias due to weak IVs, as suggested by our simulation results with similar IV strength.
+Notably, this bias does not necessarily trend toward zero and can sometimes lead to estimates in the opposite direction, for instance, in the estimated effects of adult BMI in Examples 3 and 4.

-Moreover, the confidence intervals by MV-IVW are much narrower than those from GRAPPLE, MRBEE, and SRIVW, supporting our theoretical results that the MV-IVW confidence interval can be overly narrow.
-Consequently, MV-IVW shows more significant findings than GRAPPLE, MRBEE, and SRIVW, which may lead to spurious findings.
-The confidence intervals for MV-Egger and MV-Median have similar issues to those of MV-IVW.
+Fourth, confidence intervals from MV-IVW are significantly narrower than those from GRAPPLE, MRBEE, and SRIVW, supporting our theoretical results that MV-IVW confidence intervals can be overly tight.
+In Example 3, the IVW method's significant protective effect of adult BMI on breast cancer is likely a spurious result.
+Similarly, confidence intervals from MV-Egger and MV-Median exhibit the same issue as MV-IVW.

-Among GRAPPLE, MRBEE, and SRIVW, the point estimates are similar, with the SRIVW estimator providing narrower confidence intervals.
-Consistent with the findings reported by \cite{zhao2021mendelian}, the SRIVW results in Figure 2 suggest that M-HDL-PL and S-HDL-P have protective effects against CAD, while L-HDL-PL may increase CAD risk.
+Finally, across different applications, the point estimates of GRAPPLE, MRBEE, and SRIVW are generally similar, but their significance levels may differ.
+For example, in Example 4, GRAPPLE suggests a significant causal effect of BMI, whereas MRBEE and SRIVW do not.
+Additionally, MRBEE typically produces wider confidence intervals than the other two methods.
+Furthermore, SRIVW-pleio generally produces wider confidence intervals than SRIVW, better reflecting the additional variability introduced by pleiotropy.